Breastfeeding With Silicone Implants: What You Should Know

 The size and shape of silicone implants can potentially impact milk production.
 Larger implants may put more pressure on breast tissue, potentially leading to a slightly lower milk supply.
 Additionally, large implants may change the breast shape and create challenges in achieving a good latch.
 It is important to discuss your desired implant size with your surgeon and consider the impact it may have on breastfeeding.

-See also Breastfeeding And Social Stigma With Augmented Breasts
+See also Breastfeeding And Returning To Work With Breast Implants

 Placement technique